-Brief: This tutorial shows you how to install IntelliJ IDEA on Ubuntu, Linux Mint, elementary OS, Linux Lite and other Linux distributions.
+This tutorial shows you various ways for installing IntelliJ IDEA on Ubuntu, Linux Mint, elementary OS, Linux Lite and other Linux distributions.

 IntelliJ IDEA is an integrated development environment (IDE) for Java development.
 It’s developed by JetBrains, the same company that developed PyCharm, the best IDE for Python.
 Like PyCharm, IntelliJ IDEA too has two variants: